thealexcullen/Alex-Cullen/README.md

 c_example.c is just a quick example I had to make for class one day, and I figured it was a good way to show my C knowledge.
 It is a simple program, but I believe it is important to show that I do have knowledge of C.

+The folder Java Game contains everything I used to create a basic Mario-esque platform game in java.
+It was for a school project, and I thoroughly enjoyed it.
+There is more info within the folder.